ryanmanny/FwDRecastered/README.md

 # FwDRemastered
-A remastered version of my Fishing with Dad minigame with more gameplay, hijinks and dad stuff
+A remastered version of my Fishing with Dad minigame with more gameplay, hijinks and dad stuff.
+This engine uses ncurses

 # Features
 - Textbox engine